National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

-    1.  `load_packages()` has two purposes: (a) concisely document to humans what packages should be available in the environment and (b) produce clear error messages if an R package isn’t available.
+    1.  `load_packages()` has two purposes: (a) concisely document to humans what packages should be available in the environment and (b) produce clear error messages if an R package isn't available.

 ## R Transform

-1. We’ll cover R code later in the session.
+1. We'll cover R code later in the session.
 For now, just copy some code into a new R transform to make things easier later.

-1. Click the `pt` transform, then click the blue plus button, then select “R code”
+1. Click the `pt` transform, then click the blue plus button, then select "R code"

-1. In the input list, select `pt` and change it from “R data.frame” to “Spark dataframe”.
-We’ll explicitly convert it with code.
+1. In the input list, select `pt` and change it from "R data.frame" to "Spark dataframe".
+We'll explicitly convert it with code.

-1. Find a collapsed panel in the lower right corner called “Variables”.
+1. Find a collapsed panel in the lower right corner called "Variables".
-    Change `pt` from “R data.frame” to “Spark dataframe”.
+    Change `pt` from "R data.frame" to "Spark dataframe".

-1. Periodically check that these last two settings don’t revert back to their original settings.
+1. Periodically check that these last two settings don't revert back to their original settings.
 Especially if something is weird later.

 1. Paste in the following code: